0ffset/Avocado/README.md

 Description
 -----------

-Avodado is an easy-to-use web boilerplate.
+Avocado is an easy-to-use web boilerplate.
 With the simple but effective tools provided in this standard package you will, with only some prior PHP knowledge, be able to assemble a decent web page.